kyma-project/test-infra/task/clone-refs/0.1/README.md

 ## Platforms

-The Pipeline can be run on `linux/amd64` platform.
+You can run the Task on `linux/amd64` platform.

 ## Usage